-The following events are required at Unicon.
-Hosts are free to add events or variations that do not appear here, as long as there is no conflict with existing rules.
+Unicon should include at least one event from each of the following event groups The following events are required at Unicon.
+Hosts are free to add events , age groups or variations that do not appear here, as long as there is no conflict with the existing rules.
+When in doubt contact the IUF Rules Committee.
 If hosts are unable or unwilling to include any of these events, they must petition the IUF Board according to their Host Agreement and section 1A.1.1.